 Unlike Crazy Egg, Hotjar shows mouse cursor movements in addition to clicks.
 You can also see the number of time users have clicked in the same areas by hovering over the map.
 To obtain this data in Crazy Egg, you need to access from a different view.

-Hotjar was one of the first analytics platforms to offer visitor recordings, a function that captures the screen of user sessions to let you see precisely how they interact with elements on your pages.
+Hotjar was one of the first analytics platforms to offer visitor recordings, a function that captures the screen of user sessions to let you see, in real time, how they interact with elements on your pages.

-Visitor recordings show where visitors click, touch their mobile screens or move their mouse, plus how they scroll.
-You can also tag records to follow customers who are navigating to a specific product section on your website.
+Visitor recordings show where visitors click and track their mouse movement.
+You can see where mobile site visitors touch their screens, plus how they scroll.
+It's also possible to tag records to follow customers who are navigating to a specific product section on your website.